HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 #### Deprecated RFCs

-When a design is no longer relevant to or implemented in the DCP, the closed PR should be tagged with "rfc-deprecated."
+When a design is no longer relevant to or implemented in the DCP, the closed PR should be labeled with "rfc-deprecated."
 Optionally, the **Summary** section of the RFC may be updated to reflect the deprecated status.

 **ADDITION ENDS**